"

 • If we subtract the fat mass from the body weight we will get fat-free mass.
 Fat-free mass includes muscle, organs, blood, electrolytes, bone and body water.

-• When it comes to future health the relationship between muscle and fat give us the best idea how healthy our body is.
+• When it comes to future health the relationship between muscle and fat gives us the best idea how healthy our body is.
 The best approximation is the lean body mass which includes muscle and organ tissue.
 Bone (mineral deposits) and extracellular fluids (blood and water outside of cells) are excluded.

 A different way to categorize fat mass is to differentiate it by location in the body.